H4CK-7H3-P14N37/mojo/README.md

 # TODOs
 - REPORTING_TEAM needs to be updated in the generate_doc function to take an input.
 This means updating the Report model.
-- Work on Dockerfile
+- Page to import scan data, but functionality already exists in superdupperadmin
-- create a build.sh and run.sh to mount persistant volumes for Media and database
+- Guided flow to import findings and then generate reports

 # Setup
 ## create persistent SECRET_KEY